sharsu/marketplace/README.md

 ![](others/test-coverage.png)

 ## API Documentation
-Swagger is used for API documentation and swagger ui url is [`http://localhost:8080/swagger-ui.html`](http://localhost:8080/swagger-ui.html).
+Swagger is used for API documentation and swagger ui url is [`http://localhost:8080/swagger-ui.html`](http://localhost:8080/swagger-ui.html) (when application is running on localhost).

 ![](others/swagger-ui.png)